 • methods for protecting the privacy of people you write about

-DATE: Tuesday September 14, 4 PST/7 EST
+DATE: Tuesday December 7, 4 PST/7 EST

-WEBINAR FEE: $90
+WEBINAR FEE: $65

-A recording will be sent to registered participants.
-Everyone will also get a template to use for consent to appear in your book and 10 Tips for Managing Feelings of Exposure.
+Everyone registered will receive get a template for consent to appear in your book as well as a handout, 10 Tips for Managing Exposure.

-There will be time for a Q/A, so if you can be present for the webinar, be sure to have your questions ready.
+There will be time for Q/A, so if you can be present for the webinar, be sure to have your questions ready.

-ENROLLMENT ENDS SEPTEMBER 12.
+ENROLLMENT ENDS DECEMBER 1.

-Payment is by PayPal.
+Payment is by PayPal OR Venmo.